VeroOli/project_Bicimad/README.md

 This project consists of the development of an APP that links Consulates & Embassies with Bicimad stations.

 The inputs will be origin and destination.
 Both origin and destination can be embassies, consulates or stations.
+In the case of embassy or destination, the output is the nearest bicimad station with bikes or free parking.
+And in the case of station it tells you how many bikes or free parking has, in the case of not having, it looks for the nearest one.

+Finally it tells you how many meters is the route in bice from station to station, and returns the map with the route.

 ![Image](https://www.bicimad.com/sites/default/files/styles/news_full/public/2023-03/243A0004.jpg.webp?itok=AqUARnFb)